kstudzin/pub_sub_mq/README.md

 - [ ] TODO Review
 ##### Broker
 The broker in this messaging API incorporates space decoupling among publishers and subscribers.
 This means that either party can exist regardless of the presence of the opposing party.
 When you first start the server you have two options regarding the work that will be required by this entity.
-You can choose the routing option to have all parties register with the broker and handle the work of serving as an intermediary for all messages passing from publishers to subscribers, in addition to listening for parties registering.
+You can choose the routing option to have all parties register with the broker that handles the work of serving as an intermediary for all messages passing from publishers to subscribers.
+The broker also in continues listening for parties registering.
 The second option, known as the direct broker, only serves as a mechanism for publishers to register who they are(location) and which topic(s) that they will be publishing.
 After that registration process the broker will not communicate with the publisher again unless the publisher registers additional topics.
 The subscribers register with this borker type only for the purpose of discovering if there are publisher(s) for a given topic.
 If publishers exist for a topic the subscriber will receive a list of addresses from the broker that they can connect to.

 ##### Publisher